ropensci/ijtiff/cran-comments.md

 ### Reverse dependencies
 There are 3 reverse dependencies: `detrendr`, `nandb` and `autothresholdr`.
 This update does not break any of these.

-### Recent resubmit
-The current version is failing on CRAN rchk.
-This is a fix for that.